hismailbulut/Neoray/README.md

 Neoray doesn't need any additional configuration, but you can customize it in your `init.vim`.
 All options can be set via NeoraySet command.
 Takes at least two arguments, first one is the name of the option and others are arguments.
-Neoray needs at least 0.4.4 version of Neovim installed on your path, however if you want to use this NeoraySet commands and customize it then you need Neovim version 0.5.0

 The cursor is moving smoothly in Neoray and you can specify how long it's move takes.
 Default is 0.1 (1.0 is one second) You can disable it by setting to 0.